 While managed servers are a big financial and technical investment, VPS offers an “in between” option that is substantially less expensive, comes with technical support, and does not require the ownership (and therefore, the responsibility) of the hardware.
 Cloud VPS hosting is usually cheaper than managed hosting even if you’re not in charge of managing the server because dedicated servers usually have better hardware configurations.

-For nearly 20 years, Atlantic.Net has helped thousands of businesses with industry-leading cloud hosting and managed server solutions.
+For nearly 20 years, Atlantic.Net has helped thousands of businesses with industry-leading private cloud hosting and managed server solutions.
 Contact an advisor at 800.521.5881 or email us at [email protected] to get started with a hosting solution for your business!